avi44522/odm-ondocker/contrib/kafka-emission/README.md

 Use the following command to start the ODM docker image with the Kafka emission enabled :

 `$ docker-compose up`

+| You can also use the kubernetes implementation.
+To do that use the latest [ODM helm charts](https://github.com/IBM/charts/tree/master/stable/ibm-odm-dev) with this [documentation](https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_19.0.x/com.ibm.dba.install/k8s_topics/tsk_custom_emitters.html).

 ## Running the scenarios